 These activities help your child develop the skills he’ll need for learning at school and later in life – for example, language, maths, motor (moving), social and life skills.

-What is the National Quality Framework?
+What is the National Quality Framework for early childhood education?

 The NQF consists of:

-- laws and regulations that services must follow, including new requirements for staff qualifications and for the number of staff working in services with children
+- laws and regulations that services must follow, including requirements for staff qualifications and for the number of staff working in services with children

 - a quality rating and assessment process for services